ksator/openconfig-demo-with-juniper-devices/README.md

 - Network automation with Ansible
 - Network automation with PyEZ (python library to interact with Junos)
 - Network automation with nnclient (python netconf client)
-- Using RPCs inside a NetConf session
+- Sending RPCs inside a NetConf session (using an SSH connection)

-So it also includes various automation content about Openconfig on Juniper devices.
+So it includes also various automation content about Openconfig on Juniper devices.
 It also covers basic usages of nice tools for YANG:
 - pyang
 - pyangbind